 While the features of burnout may mirror symptoms of depression, burnout is not a diagnosable, clinical condition like depression is.
 Burnout is more a state in which people experience exhaustion and increased cynicism that may lead to lack of personal accomplishment.1,2 If burnout persists, it is possible that such feelings can manifest from exhaustion into full-blown clinical depression with more severe symptoms.

 Burnout is a word used to describe a state of emotional, social, and physical exhaustion.
-It’s typically linked to work or job stressors, but any aspect of life can leave you feeling burnt out including parenting or caregiving.
+It’s typically linked to work burnout or job stressors, but any aspect of life can leave you feeling burnt out including parental burnout or caregiver burnout.
 When we experience burnout, it can feel big and all-consuming.

-Anyone can experience burnout at any point in their life, but people with high stress or emotion-focused jobs may be at a higher risk for burnout.
-With burnout, you may start to notice you have a negative attitude towards clients, consumers or colleagues, leading to a loss of why you took the job in the first place.2 When people don’t feel accomplished, productivity may be affected, which in return, perpetuates a cycle of workplace dissatisfaction.2
+With burnout, you may start to notice you have a negative attitude towards clients, consumers, or colleagues.2 When people don’t feel accomplished, productivity may be affected, which in return, perpetuates a cycle of workplace dissatisfaction.2

 - Lack of motivation or interest